 Doctors used to prescribe medication first for AFib.
 If that didn’t help, ablation was the next step.
-Today, studies show that trying ablation earlier could give better and longer lasting results.
+Some studies show that trying ablation earlier could give better and longer lasting results.

 What Is Ablation?